 \section{Introduction}

-The classical local invariant cycle theorem, stated below, was conjectured by Griffiths \cite{Griffiths} in 1970 and proved by Clemens and Schmid \cite{Cle77}\cite[pp 121-122]{GriffithsSchmid} shortly thereafter.
-Professor Griffiths kindly informed us that many of these ideas were worked out in a seminar at Berkeley in the 1960's.
-We note that a different proof was found by Deligne \cite[th\'eor\`eme 3.6]{Deligne-WeilII}.
-Both proofs are nontrivial; the first relies on the existence of limit mixed Hodge structures and the second on the Weil conjectures.
+The classical local invariant cycle theorem, stated below, was conjectured by Griffiths \cite{Griffiths} in 1970 and proved by Clemens and Schmid shortly thereafter \cite{Cle77}\cite[pp 121-122]{GriffithsSchmid}.
+Professor Griffiths kindly informed us that many of these ideas were discussed in a seminar at Berkeley in the 1960's.
+A different proof was found by Deligne \cite[Th\'eor\`eme 3.6]{Deligne-WeilII}.
+Both proofs are non-trivial; the first relies on the existence of limit mixed Hodge structures and the second on the Weil conjectures.

 \begin{theorem}[LICT$_\bbQ$] Let $f:\mathcal{X}\to \Delta$ be a flat family of complex projective varieties over a disk.
 Suppose $\mathcal{X}$ is smooth and $f$ is smooth over the punctured disk $\Delta^*$.
 Let $X_t$ be a general smooth fiber, then for each $n$, the restriction map